Regulation

 Switzerland — NCSC and ISchV

-The Swiss equivalent to the BSI is the National Cyber Security Centre (NCSC).
-Legal basis: Information Security Act (ISG), Cyber Risk Ordinance (CyRV), and Information Protection Ordinance (ISchV).
-Switzerland has not formally implemented NIS2, but it is aligned with EU standards.
+The Swiss equivalent to the BSI is called the National Cyber Security Centre (NCSC).
+Legal basis: Information Security Act (ISG), Cyber Risk Ordinance (CyRV) and Information Protection Ordinance (ISchV).
+Switzerland has not formally implemented NIS2, but orients itself to EU standards.
 For banks and financial institutions, FINMA requirements on operational security and personal suitability also apply.

 Austria — NIS Act + NIS2 implementation

-Austria has transposed EU NIS2 with the NIS-G (Network and Information Systems Security Act).
-Responsible authorities: GovCERT Austria and the respective sector authority for each industry (e.g., E-Control for energy).
-The scope of critical and important entities has been significantly expanded by NIS2: it now also includes postal services, production of pharmaceutical raw materials, wastewater operators, and many other sectors.
+Austria has implemented EU NIS2 with the NIS-G (Network and Information Systems Security Act).
+Responsible authorities: GovCERT Austria and the respective sector-specific authority (e.g. E-Control for energy).
+The scope of critical and important entities has been significantly expanded by NIS2: now also postal services, production of pharmaceutical basic substances, wastewater operators and many other industries.

 EU-wide — NIS2 Directive + DORA

 The NIS2 Directive (2022/2555) must be implemented across the EU since October 2024.
-It significantly expands the number of "essential" and "important" entities.
-For the financial sector, the Digital Operational Resilience Act (DORA) also applies, since January 2025, with explicit requirements for background checks for critical third-party IT service providers (Art.
+It significantly expands the group of 'essential' and 'important' entities.
+For the financial sector, the Digital Operational Resilience Act (DORA) also applies, applicable since January 2025, with explicit requirements for background checks for critical third-party IT service providers (Art.
 28 DORA).
-Both regulations require: personnel security, background checks for sensitive roles, ongoing monitoring, and audit-proof documentation.
+Both regulations require: personnel security, background checks for sensitive roles, ongoing monitoring, audit-proof documentation.

 Common gaps in KRITIS practice

-Many operators only screen at the time of hiring — and never again.
-But employees can become radicalized, face criminal proceedings, or be added to sanctions lists.
+Many operators only check at hiring — never again.
+But: employees can radicalize, face criminal proceedings, or be added to sanctions lists.
 Ongoing monitoring is crucial.

 2. External service providers overlooked